 Since the allergen is present in saliva and sebum, even hairless animal breeds can cause severe allergic reactions.

 Bathing and cleaning your pet often can prevent allergen buildup.
-When your dog or cat licks himself he is depositing the allergy causing proteins on his hair.
-Wash your pet thoroughly or clean it with special medicated wipes to keep your pet clean.
+When your dog or cat licks himself he is depositing the allergy-causing proteins on his hair.
+Wash your pet thoroughly or clean it with specially medicated wipes to keep your pet clean.
 Just make sure that the person bathing the dog is not susceptible to pet allergies.